Permafrost/Tundra/README.md

 // returns a new list with the given item inserted at the desired index in
 // the given list
 tundra.list.document:insert($list[], $item, $index);

+// many-to-one conversion of an IData[] document list to an IData document; calls the given
+// joining service, passing the list of documents as an input, and emitting the joined
+// document as output; the splitting service must accept an IData[] document list, and return
+// a single IData document
+tundra.list.document.join($documents[], $service, $pipeline, $service.input, $service.output);

 // converts all keys in each IData item in the given list to lower case tundra.list.document.key:lowercase($list[], $recurse?);